pundarikaksha7/Adobe-Resume-Builder/README.md

 ## Method 1: Resume Builder API

-This file contains the main API endpoint, which can receive requests through different methods like HTTP Response via GET request and Curl requests.
-To execute the Curl command and interact with the API endpoint, please run the following command in your command prompt/terminal.
+This file implements the primary API endpoint, which can handle requests using various methods such as HTTP GET requests and Curl commands.
+To interact with the API endpoint via Curl or other methods, please execute the following command in your command prompt or terminal.

 ```shell
 node apiindex.js